Editor-in-Chief

 Ural Federal University, Russia – Executive Editor |

-Natalia Popova | Institute for Philosophy and Law, Ural Branch of the Russian Academy of Sciences – Associate Editor |
+Natalia Popova | Institute for Philosophy and Law, Ural Branch of the Russian Academy of Sciences – Deputy Editor |

 Alexey Borbunov | Ural Federal University, Russia – Sub-Editor / Web Editor |